Our Clergy Team

 THE REV. FR.
 FABIAN VILLALOBOS

-In 2011, Fr.
-Fabian served in Kairos Prison Ministry as a spiritual advisor and since February 2012, he has served on the Honduras Mission Team with the Episcopal Church of the Epiphany in Richardson, TX.
-Fabian+ also continues extending support to Oak Cliff Churches for Emergency Aid, The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew and Camp All Saints.
+Fr.
+Fabian served in Kairos Prison Ministry as a spiritual advisor in 2011, and annually February 2012-2020, he served on the Honduras Mission Team with the Episcopal Church of the Epiphany in Richardson, TX.
+Fabian+ also continues extending support to Oak Cliff Churches for Emergency Aid, The Well, the Bridge Stewpot, Austin Street Centre, the Brotherhood of St. Andrew, Cursillo, and Camp All Saints as he is able.
+Rev. Villalobos currently serves on the Board of Trustees of Episcopal Foundation of Dallas, and as Convenor for the Sewanee Ministry Collaborative (2019-2022).

-Fabian+ and his wife DeeAnn, enjoy reading, going to the cinema, traveling, and spending time with their five children and all their grandchildren.
+Fabian+ and his wife DeeAnn, enjoy reading and studying together, going to the cinema, traveling globally, and spending time with their five children and all their grandchildren.

 THE REV. ANDREA CONKLIN, DEACON